Guinea-Bissau entry requirements for Lebanon passport holders

 Passport validity

-Your passport must be valid for at least 6 months beyond your intended departure date from Guinea-Bissau.
-Airlines check this before boarding.Required
+Your passport must be valid for at least 6 months from your date of entry into Guinea-Bissau.
+Airlines at Beirut–Rafic Hariri International Airport (BEY) enforce this strictly — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket